JamesWanglf/face_recognition_v2/README.md

    - After install PostgreSQL, please set password for default user 'postgresql'.
 Otherwise, you can create a new user with password.
    - Create database 'FaceRecognition'.
 You can use the name what you want.
    This user credential and database name will be used later.
+   - Please allow the remote access to PostgreSQL on ubuntu.
 ## Installation
 1. ```conda create -n face-recognition-v2 python=3.8```
 2. ```conda activate face-recognition-v2```